interactiveaudiolab/penn/README.md

     fmax: The maximum allowable frequency in Hz
     checkpoint: The checkpoint file
     batch_size: The number of frames per batch
+    pad: If true, centers frames at hopsize / 2, 3 * hopsize / 2, 5 * ...
+    interp_unvoiced_at: Specifies voicing threshold for interpolation
     gpu: The index of the gpu to run inference on

 Returns: